-Healthwatch Kingston's Designated Safeguarding Manager (DSM) is the Chief Executive Officer of Healthwatch Kingston.
-There is also a Board level lead for safeguarding.
+HWK's Designated Safeguarding Manger (DSM) is the Chief Officer of HWK.
+There is a Board level lead for safeguarding.

-Trustees, staff, Active Affiliates, and other volunteers must report any suspicion, allegation or incident of abuse to Healthwatch Kingston's DSM and Board lead/advisor for safeguarding, copying in the Deputy Chief Officer (DCO) without delay or as soon as it is practical to do so.
-In the very unlikely event that no one can be contacted at Healthwatch Kingston the appropriate RBK Safeguarding Team, copying in the DSM, Board lead for safeguarding and DCO.
-If the Chief Executive Officer is implicated in the abuse, then the Board lead for safeguarding and the Chair of Healthwatch Kingston must be contacted.
+Trustees, staff and volunteers must report any suspicion, allegation or incident of abuse to HWK's DSM without delay or as soon as it is practical to do so within one working day.
+In the absence of the DSM they must report to another member of staff AND the Board lead for safeguarding.
+In the very unlikely event that no one can be contacted at HWK the appropriate Safeguarding Team must be contacted directly and the DSM notified at the earliest possible opportunity thereafter.
+If the Chief Officer is implicated in the abuse then the Board lead for safeguarding must be contacted and if this person is unavailable, then the appropriate Safeguarding Team must be contacted.
 The appropriate Safeguarding Team contact details are as follows: